-NATO chief phoned Turkish, German foreign ministers over air base row
+NATO urges Turkey, Germany to settle air base row

 Germany's armed forces are under parliamentary control and Berlin says the lawmakers must have access to its soldiers.

+"If this was the case..., we would reject this entirely," Merkel said.

+There could be no negotiations with Ankara about the extradition of Turkish asylum seekers and granting German lawmakers access to the soldiers at Konya air base because both issues were completely unrelated, she added.

-Reporting by Robert-Jan Bartunek in Brussels Additional reporting by Thorsten Severin and Thomas Seythal in Berlin; Editing by Louise Ireland
+Reporting by Robert-Jan Bartunek in Brussels and Michael Nienaber in Berlin; Editing by Louise Ireland and Giles Elgood